This post may contain affiliate links, please see my disclosure policy to learn more.

 - Heat vegetable oil in a skillet over medium heat.

-- Place coated tomato slices in the hot oil; fry until coating is browned and crusty.
+- Place coated tomato slices in the hot oil; fry until the coating is browned and crusty.
 1 to 2 minutes per side.
 Transfer to a paper towel-lined plate to drain.
 Repeat with remaining tomato slices, add more oil if needed.